Extracting resilience events from utility outage data based on overlapping times and locations: Events in Detailed Outage Data

 \subsection{Events based on time and location}

+When analyzing outage data from a large geographic area, time-based grouping can combine unrelated outages that are very far from the main event.
+When analyzing such large areas, the probability of an outage within a given time increases.
+As a result, a time-based grouping algorithm continues to add subsequent outages to the same event, and the event keeps growing due to over‑aggregation.
+An example of such an event is shown in Fig.~\ref{fig:snakeEvent}.
+This event has a large number of outages and its performance curve is consistently small, with no dominant hump.
+Particularly, the performance curve size is very small relative to the number of outages.
+The event does not resemble a typical outage event (such as the one shown in Fig.~\ref{fig:eventProcesses}), and appears visually like a snake, which is why we refer to this type of anomalous event as a `snake event'.

-We account for both time and location by defining an event as a group of outages that both \textit{overlap in time} and are \textit{close in distance}.
-We consider the location and time information of outages as a 3-dimensional space, where the x and y axes represent location, and the vertical z-axis represents time.
+To overcome this problem, we account for both time and location by defining an event as a group of outages that both \textit{overlap in time} and are \textit{close in distance}.
+We consider the location and time information of outages as a 3-dimensional space, where the $x$ and $y$ axes represent location, and the vertical $z$ axis represents time.
 In the 3-dimensional space, each outage is associated with a cylinder with base radius $d/2$ and a vertical time dimension given by the limited outage duration $[o,\min\{r,o+t_{\rm max}\}]$ as shown in Fig.~\ref{fig:eventsPlot}C. Two outages are close in time and location if their cylinders overlap in 3 dimensions; that is, both their limited durations and disks overlap.
-Then, as before, events are a maximal group of outages that are connected together by overlapping.
+Then, as before, an event is a maximal group of outages that are connected together by overlapping.
 In Fig.~\ref{fig:eventsPlot}C, the 4 events based on time and location are \{outage 1\}, \{outages 2,3\}, \{outage 4\}, and \{outages 5,6\}.